OpenPodcastAPI/opa-java/README.md

 This server is a work in progress.
 It will be updated as new specs are created.
-At the current time, the server supports only simple user registration and subscriptionEntity management.
+At the current time, the server supports only simple user registration and subscription management.